National Marine Fisheries Service (NMFS), National Oceanic and Atmospheric Administration (NOAA), Commerce.

 Time: January 1st - April 30th

 Proposed Regulatory Measures: First, if warranted and indicated by a PARS, routing measures with the greatest possibility of reducing the risk of collisions between vessels and whales would be established in Cape Cod Bay.
-Elements to be considered in this PARS are as follows: (1) all efforts would be made to reduce the confluence between right whales and ships in the Bay; (2) routing measures would be considered in right whale critical habitat, as well as the western side of the Bay and areas outside critical habitat from Cape Cod Canal, (3) designated lanes may be established to minimize the travel distance for those ships entering and leaving the Port of Provincetown from Cape Cod Canal or from the north, and (4) such designated lanes would need to be broad enough to allow ships to route around any whales found in the lanes.
+Elements to be considered in this PARS are as follows: (1) all efforts would be made to reduce the confluence between right whales and ships in the Bay; (2) routing measures would be considered in right whale critical habitat, as well as the western side of the Bay and areas outside critical habitat from Cape Cod Canal, (3) designated lanes may be established to minimize the travel distance for those ships entering and Start Printed Page 30860leaving the Port of Provincetown from Cape Cod Canal or from the north, and (4) such designated lanes would need to be broad enough to allow ships to route around any whales found in the lanes.

 Second, NMFS, with appropriate agencies, would establish speed restrictions (determined through public comment and further analyses) within designated ship traffic lanes into Provincetown, Massachusetts (if indicated through a PARS) to reduce the risk of collisions between vessels and whales.
 Such restrictions would be lifted in those rare years when it is determined that there are no whales present in the area (the criteria for determining ‘no whales present’ have yet to be developed).